Open Letter: Make DMs Safe

 Here’s what you need to know:

-- You might think all your direct messages on Facebook Messenger, Instagram, and Twitter are between you and your friends or family, but they aren’t.
+- You might think all your direct messages on Instagram, Slack, and Discord are private, between you and your friends, family, and coworkers – but they aren’t.

 - It’s awful to think that the DMs between the teenager and her mom in Nebraska would have been safe if only they had used a default end-to-end encrypted platform like WhatsApp.

 - We can fix this.
 If enough people demand companies make end-to-end encryption the default, all of our messages can be protected.
-Facebook is already looking at this for Messenger, it’s been discussed at Twitter; and WhatsApp and Signal are already encrypted by default.
+We’ve already made huge gains in this fight.
+In December 2023, Meta officially launched default end-to-end encryption for Messenger, and has committed to rolling out the same feature for Instagram “shortly afterwards.”
+Discord is experimenting with end-to-end encryption for voice and video calls, and Google and Apple recently announced plans to expand their use of end-to-end encryption.
+WhatsApp and Signal are already encrypted by default.

 - This is not a new problem.
 The reproductive rights of groups such as Indigenous, Black, and disabled people have been violated and oppressed for decades.
 Now, that violence is being amplified, with dozens of states considering laws criminalizing all kinds of activities—not just getting an abortion but helping a friend get one, helping someone access abortion pills, and even just sharing information about how to get an abortion.
 States are also criminalizing gender-affirming healthcare and other acts of bodily autonomy.
 All of these repressive laws will be prosecuted using unencrypted messages.